comoc/UnityAbletonLinkKit/README.md

 - In Xcode, go to `File > Project Settings` and set `Build System` to `New Build System (Default)`.
 - Build and run it on the iOS device

+## Note

+The `Plugins` folder contains a bundle of [UnityAbletonLink](https://github.com/comoc/UnityAbletonLink) for testing in the Editor on macOS.
+If you run it in the Editor, you may get an error when you press the `Play` button once you set the `Platform to PC, Mac & Linux Standalone` in the `Build Settings`.

 ## Difference between [UnityAbletonLink](https://github.com/comoc/UnityAbletonLink) and UnityAbletonLinkKit

 UnityAbletonLinkKit has the `showLinkSettings()` API to enable user to control the connection to a Link server.
 Whereas [UnityAbletonLink](https://github.com/comoc/UnityAbletonLink) has not.